Skip to main content

 └── {{file_name}}.txt

-The Plugin configuration in the plugin.yaml file contains the definition of the inputs that will be asked of the user:
+The Plugin configuration in the plugin.yaml file contains the definition of the inputs that will be requested from the user:

 kind: plugin